ris58h/blog-skipper/README.md

 ## Mouse

 It scrolls a page to the next header in case of article click or to the next comment tree (last comment if there is no next comment tree) in case of comment click.
+You can enable/disable it on the extension's options page.

 ### Middle Click